Mom's old fashioned elderberry pie recipe is "easy as pie" to make. Sorry about the pun folks, but you'll love these awesome homemade fruit pies.

-When I was a boy, we were fortunate to have a clump of wild elderberry bushes growing near the creek on our farm, and Mom used their purple-black ripened fruit to make beautiful homemade pies.
+When I had been a boy, we were fortunate to have a clump of wild elderberry shrubs growing near the creek on our farm, and Mom used their purple-black ripened fruit to make beautiful homemade pies.

-Our friend Louise is the current owner of our old farm, and she enjoys harvesting those same elderberry bushes for her pie making and preserving needs.
-She says they still bear delicious fruit every year.
+Our friend Louise is the current owner of our old farm property, and she has harvested those same elderberry shrubs for her pie making and preserving needs.
+They still bear delicious fruit every year.

-These fruit-filled pies sometimes tend to be juicy, so be sure to sprinkle some flour over the filling before adding the upper crust.
+Elderberry pies sometimes tend to be extra juicy, so be sure to sprinkle some flour over the filling before adding the upper crust.

 1 quart of ripe elderberries

 1 cup of sugar